 9. VSCO Cam Presets

 In terms of photo apps my biggest discovery this year was VSCO Cam, which is a great app with simple but good-looking photo editing features.
-The best thing about VSCO is editing presets which allow you to easily create analog photography inspired looks for your photos.
+The best thing about VSCO is editing preset filters which allow you to easily create analog photography inspired looks for your photos.

 To get the most out of VSCO Cam, you should probably purchase some paid presets.
 The $5.99 preset pack was surely one of the best app investments I made in 2013.